cavi-au/consent-observatory.eu/README.md

 # Consent Observatory
 TODO SOME INFO ABOUT THE PROJECT

+## Installation
+* Clone this repository
+* `cd`to the project root and run `npm install`
+* Configure the required `env` variables described below
+* For development run `npm run dev` for production run `npm run build` and then run the server application using node `build/index.js` (use e.g. `pm2` for running the server in production, see below example)

-## Env Variables
+### Env Variables
-create a `.env` file in the root of the project or set them using the host environment.
+For development create a `.env` file in the root of the project or set them using the host environment.
+For the production build the variables must be set in the host environment.
 - `JOBS_ROOT_DIR` **[required]** where should pending, running and finished jobs be stored?
 - `RULES_DIR` **[required]** where are the rules files located for the `web-extractor`?
 - `JOBS_COMPLETED_EXPIRATION_TIME_MS [default=604800000]` how long should completed jobs (and their data) be kept?